Rostěnice-Zvonovice: Administrative division

+Geography

+Rostěnice-Zvonovice is located about 5 km southwest of Vyškov and 23 km east of Brno.
+It lies mostly in the Vyškov Gate, only a small part of the municipality in the east extends into the Litenčice Hills.
+The highest point is the hill Špice at 304 m above sea level.
+The stream Rostěnický potok flows through the municipality.

 History

-The first written mention about Rostěnice is from 1141 and about Zvonovice is from 1355.
+The first written mention of Rostěnice is from 1141.
+Zvonovice was first mentioned in 1355.
 Rostěnice and Zvonovice were merged into one municipality in 1960.

-Until 1945, Kučerov belonged to the German-speaking enclave called Vyškov Language Island.
+Until 1945, Rostěnice and Zvonovice belonged to the German-speaking enclave called Vyškov Language Island.
 The area was colonized by German settlers in the second half of the 13th century.
 The coexistence of Czechs and Germans was mostly peaceful, which changed only after 1935, when many Germans tended to Nazism.
 In 1945–1946, the German population was expelled and the municipality was resettled by Czech families.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.
+The D1 motorway from Brno to Ostrava runs north of Rostěnice-Zvonovice, just outside the municipality.

+Sights

+The main landmark is the Chapel of Saint Bartholomew, located in Zvonovice.
+It was built in second half of the 18th century and modified in the 19th century.

+Both Rostěnice and Zvonovice consist of well-preserved farmsteads from the beginning of the 19th century, supplemented by younger buildings, and are protected as two separate village monument zones.